by-Philip/2048/README.md

 <h2 align="center">License</h2>

-This repository licensed under the [MIT license](https://github.com/by-Philip/2048/blob/main/LICENSE) .
+This repository licensed under the [MIT license](https://github.com/by-Philip/2048/blob/main/LICENSE.)

 <h2 align="center">Contact</h2>

 If you have any questions or other matters that you would like to discuss with us.
-You can always reach us by [mail](mailto:contact@byphilip.ga) .
+You can always reach us by [mail](mailto:contact@byphilip.ga.)
 We will do our best to respond as soon as possible.